eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

 prerequisites:
     - An Arm-based target
-    - Knowledge of the trace implementation of the target
+    - Knowledge of the trace implementation of your target

 author_primary: Elizabeth Weidmann